Group Status: We are a group of 6 year 5 pupils from East Stanley School who meet in Stanley library

 I continue to benefit from Newcastle University’s public lecture programme thanks to the Children’s Literature Unit and Seven Stories.

-I enjoy working with children and young people when they visit the Mining Institute and our special collections and seeing their reaction to the history within the building.
-I have been able to stay connected to the world of Children's Fiction thanks to YLG North East and their events and I am also currently chair of CILIP North East Regional Members Network.
+I enjoy working with children and young people when they visit the Mining Institute and our special collections, and seeing their reaction to the history within the building.
+I have been able to stay connected to the world of Children’s Fiction thanks to YLG North East and their events and I am also currently vice-chair of CILIP North East Regional Members Network.

 I was overjoyed to be asked to be part of the judging panel for the Carnegie and Greenaway awards; it has been a dream since I discovered that ordinary librarians judge this prestigious award.
-I am looking forward to having a valid excuse for spending large portions of my time reading for the next two years!
+Year one was a fantastic experience and I am looking forward to enjoying year two with yet more new children’s books.